Can You Freeze Honey?

 Whether you’re a new beekeeper or you’ve been in the trade for a long time, you might have considered freezing your honeycombs for storage.
 If you’re not sure whether it’s okay to freeze honeycombs, we have answers!

 Read more...
-Do Bees Hibernate?
+Do Bees Fly At Night?

 It is completely fine to freeze full honeycombs in your kitchen freezer or in a larger reach-in freezer.
 You might want to store them long term without the honey crystallizing, or need an enclosed space where nothing will disturb your honeycombs.
 Either way, a freezer is a great place to store honeycombs that you aren’t going to use for a while.